Recent and upcoming changes

 engage in work

-provide a service, care or assistance or for compassionate reasons
+provide a service, care or assistance to a vulnerable person or for compassionate reasons

 fulfil contact arrangements between parents and children under the age of 18 or between siblings